aleguillou1/UNet4RSImage/README.md

     plt.legend()

     # Save the plot as a PNG file
-    plt.savefig('path/to/your/training_history.png')
+    plt.savefig('/path/to/your/training_history.png')
     plt.show()

 # Call the function to plot and save the training history
 plot_training_history(history)

-print("The training is complete, and the best model is saved.")
+print("Training history plot is saved.")

 ```